oracle-livelabs/converged/obaas/check-processing/check-processing.md

    You can close the port forwarding session for the CLI now (just type a Ctrl+C in its console window).

+1. Check that the `testrunner` service is running

+    Verify that the testrunner application is up and running by running this command:

+    ```shell
+    $ <copy>kubectl log -n application svc/testrunner</copy>
+    ```

+    The output should be similar to this, look for `Started TestrunnerApplication`

+    ```text
+    2023-06-02 15:18:39.620  INFO 1 --- [           main] w.s.c.ServletWebServerApplicationContext : Root WebApplicationContext: initialization completed in 1806 ms
+    2023-06-02 15:18:40.915  INFO 1 --- [           main] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8080 (http) with context path ''
+    2023-06-02 15:18:40.938  INFO 1 --- [           main] c.e.testrunner.TestrunnerApplication     : Started TestrunnerApplication in 4.174 seconds (JVM running for 5.237)
+    ```

 1. Test the endpoints

    The Test Runner service is not exposed outside your Kubernetes cluster, so you must create a port-forwarding tunnel to access it.
 Create a tunnel using this command: